KantiCodes/chess-raspberrypi/README.md

 # Blog part
-I've done few projects before and I found documenting the project day after day easier.
-I will keep this format so that my progress can be tracked in a chronological - true to my process, manner.
-As for the technical parts I will add them as separate sections and add references to them if necessary, in other cases I will just paste a link to reference that helped me understand/implement certain thing.
+I'll try to blog document it as a blog to track progress and later add more organised documentation on difference steps etc.

 If you are new to Python or Software development and some things does not make sense, please open an Issue and I will do my best to add necessary clarification to the text.

-## Day 0 - Setting up the raspberry PI 2
+## Setting up the raspberry PI 2
 I borrowed a raspberry Pi 2 to do some experiments before my own arrives(btw I bought Pi 4, 4GB and it's on the way!)

 What is necessary to know about the type of the Raspberry Pis I am using, is that you need few things in order to make them work, namely power supply, SD card and optionally: Mouse, Keyboard, HDMI Cable and Screen to plug the HDMI to.
 It might be very logical for you but I, a newbie, didn't really know how to setup all of these things and had to do some research!